ROILTechnology/ROIL_info/privacy-policy.md

 we allow you to exercise your personal data rights granted under the GDPR even if you live outside the EU.

-You may exercise your legal
-rights under this framework; meaning you have the right to review all data relating to you, amend it if it is inaccurate, request that we stop processing it, request that we delete it, and seek remedies for any breach.
+As a US Company, we are Privacy Shield compliant.
+You may exercise your legal rights under this framework; meaning you have the right to review all data relating to you, amend it if it is inaccurate, request that we stop processing it, request that we delete it, and seek remedies for any breach.